Dr. Sadegh Namazikah

 Lakshmi Lambert is a master herbalist, licensed acupuncturist, certified body/mind integrator, acupressure therapist, educator, and counselor, offering personalized health care for people of all ages.

 Lakshmi says: “I have been in human services all my life, from waitressing to teaching children.
 In the 1980’s I worked as a Dance Movement Therapist and Psychodramatist, individual & group therapist for Ulster County Mental Health.
 I began studying the Wise Woman Tradition of Western Herbal Medicine with Susan S. Weed in upstate New York.
 Coming to California in 1984, I graduated from the Bodymind Institute in 1986 as a certified Bodymind Integrator and certified Postural Integrator.
 I studied Acupressure at the Ryoho Institute and was hired on as a member of staff.
 I graduated from Emperor’s College of Traditional Chinese Medicine in 1989.
 I began studying Homeopathy in 1987, which is a continuing source of study.
-I graduated from Los Angeles School of Homeopathy with is Diplomat of Homeopathy in 2010.”
+I graduated from Los Angeles School of Homeopathy with is Diplomat in Homeopathy in 2010.
+“To find out more, please visit the following link below: www.HOLISTICHEALTHLA.com

 Mitra Rahbar is a spiritual teacher, healer, singer, and humanitarian.
 Born into the mystical tradition of Iran, Rahbar grew up in Tehran, surrounded by spiritual and literary influences that included her grandfather’s Dervish philosophy, her mother’s classical poetry, and the works of great Persian poets such as Rumi, Hafez, Saadi, and Gibran.